hadasa324/Development_Exercise/README.md

       - The payload of the command -> which it creates from the payloads that exist in "commands_dir"
       - arguments -> are taken as input from the server operator
       - command_id and command_type of the command
+> Note The port_scan and screenshot payloads do not work - I left them to show thinking...
 ### Client side:
 1. The client takes data from the predefined configuration file - "coinfig_client_file.py"
 2. Trying to connect to the server